walemartin/BusBookingProject/README.md

-# A global Bus and travel Booking application
+# An NURTW/Private Bus and travel Booking application